centrahq/api-documentation/user/pages/03.guides/03.wms-integration/docs.md

 ### Capturing payments

-You need to make sure that you capture shipments associated payments.
+You need to make sure that you capture payments associated with shipments.
 This will make sure that the payment is activated with the payment service provider.

 More information: [Order API - Capture shipments](https://docs.centra.com/reference/stable/order-api/capture-shipment)

-[notice-box=alert]
-Warning: If you get an error response when trying to capture the shipment’s payment you should not proceed with sending the shipment.
-This is an indicator of potential fraud.
+[notice-box=alert]If you get an error response when trying to capture the shipment’s payment you should not proceed with sending the shipment.
+This is an indicator of potential fraud.[/notice-box]
-[/notice-box]

 ### Understanding shipment data

-Each shipment node will contain all the data you need, delivery address, products and shipping information. shippingList will contain the data you would need to understand with which carrier and service the shipment should be sent.
+Each shipment node will contain all the data you need, delivery address, products and shipping information. `shippingList` will contain the data you would need to understand with which carrier and service the shipment should be sent.
 There is no standard here, so this needs to be aligned and well tested.

 The node will also contain URLs to proforma invoices (if needed) and delivery notes that can be printed, if the WMS doesn’t already have its own that will be used.